 1- Primary dashboard

-This dashboard tracks overall quarterly goals or the main goal for the marketing team.
+This KPI dashboard tracks overall quarterly goals or the main goal for the marketing team.
 Using the dashboard, you should able to track the progress made by the marketing team and returns on marketing investments.

 A few key metrics used by most of the business are: